sammchardy/python-binance-chain/README.rst

 See `API <https://python-binance-chain.readthedocs.io/en/latest/binance-chain.html#module-binance_chain.messages>`_ docs for more information.

-Requires a Wallet to have been created
+Requires a Wallet to have been created.

+The Wallet will increment the request sequence when broadcasting messages through the HttpApiClient.

+If the sequence gets out of sync call `wallet.reload_account_sequence(client)`, where client is an instance of HttpApiClient.

 **Place Order**